Austin Riley Player Props: Braves vs. Diamondbacks

-The Atlanta Braves, including Austin Riley (hitting .233 in his past 10 games, with a double, three home runs, three walks and nine RBI), battle starting pitcher Ryne Nelson and the Arizona Diamondbacks at Truist Park, Wednesday at 7:20 PM ET.
+On Thursday, Austin Riley (.558 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 12:20 PM ET.

-He hit two homers in his most recent appearance (going 3-for-5) in his most recent game against the Diamondbacks.
+In his most recent game, he hit two homers in his previous appearance (going 3-for-5) against the Diamondbacks.

 Austin Riley Game Info & Props vs. the Diamondbacks